On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Introduction

-\begin{question} Let $(X, \l)$ be a Weinstein manifold with skeleton $\fk{c}_X$.
-If $\phi: X \to X$ is a generic compactly-supported Hamiltonian diffeomorphism, what is the minimal possible number of intersection points of $\phi (\fk{c}_X)$ with $\fk{c}_X$? \end{question} (Recall that a Liouville manifold is said to be \emph{Weinstein} if the Liouville vector field is gradient-like with respect to a proper Morse function.)
+As motivation for the geometrically-inclined symplectic topologist, we state some quantitative questions of rather classical flavor. \begin{question} Let $(X, \l)$ be a Weinstein\footnote{Recall that a Liouville manifold is said to be \emph{Weinstein} if the Liouville vector field is gradient-like with respect to a proper Morse function.} manifold with skeleton $\fk{c}_X$.
+If $\phi: X \to X$ is a compactly-supported Hamiltonian diffeomorphism, what is the minimal possible number of intersection points of $\phi (\fk{c}_X)$ with $\fk{c}_X$? \end{question}

 If $(X, \l)=(T^*M, pdq)$ for a closed manifold $M$, then $\fk{c}_X= 0_M$ and \Cref{question:arnold-type} is classical.
 As is now well-known, it follows from the existence of Floer cohomology (or finite dimensional analogs) that $|\fk{c}_X \cap \phi (\fk{c}_X)|$ is bounded from below by the sum of the Betti numbers of $M$.